CIC Interpolation

 -

-- input filter information in the block dialogue box via the parameters Interpolation factor (R), Differential delay (M) and Number of sections (N).
+'Dialog parameters' – entering information about the filter in the dialog box of the block using the parameters Interpolation factor (R), Differential delay (M) and Number of sections (N).

 Values |